tofiqquadri/ngx-csv-parser/projects/ngx-csv-parser/README.md

 * delimiter: the marking factor which decides which symbol should be used to split the file.
 * Default delimiter is: `','`

+* encoding: this will define the encoding type to parse the csv file.
+You can select different encoding types depending on your file.
+* Default encoding type is: `'utf8'`

 # Use the import NgxCsvParser in your component.

 ## For ngx-csv-parser version 1.1.0 and above